 - The Adventure Zone, based on the McElroy Family’s wildly popular Dungeons & Dragons

 - A new spinoff of The Real Housewives series

-Peacock wants to position itself as a family-friendly streaming service and will have a wealth of kids’ programming as well.
+Peacock wants to position itself as a family-friendly streaming service and has a wealth of kids programming as well.
 Current series orders include: